aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 ### 4. `setup-local-scratch-v1.0.0.sh` — idempotent storage

-Finds an instance-store (local NVMe) device, creates a filesystem only if none is present, mounts it, and sets permissions.
-It never reformats a device that already has a filesystem and is a no-op if the mount point is already mounted, so it is safe on `EVERY_BOOT`.
-Suggested `onError: CONTINUE` (nodes without local NVMe should still start).
-It uses `lsblk` (util-linux) to identify the instance-store device, so `nvme-cli` is not required.
+Finds an instance-store (local NVMe) device, creates a filesystem only if there isn't one already, mounts it, and sets permissions.
+It won't reformat a device that already has a filesystem, and it's a no-op when the mount point is already mounted, so it's safe on `EVERY_BOOT`.
+Suggested `onError: CONTINUE`, so that nodes without local NVMe still start.
+It identifies the device with `lsblk` (util-linux), so `nvme-cli` isn't required.

 If the AMI has already prepared the instance-store volume, the script leaves it alone and exits 0.
-For example, the AWS Deep Learning AMI (DLAMI) mounts the instance store at `/opt/dlami/nvme` via LVM; the script detects that the device is already claimed (mounted elsewhere, or part of an LVM/RAID set) and does not reformat storage that is in use.
-On such AMIs, use the volume the AMI provides (e.g. `/opt/dlami/nvme`) rather than expecting a fresh `/scratch`.
+The AWS Deep Learning AMI (DLAMI), for example, mounts the instance store at `/opt/dlami/nvme` via LVM; the script sees that the device is already claimed (mounted elsewhere, or part of an LVM/RAID set) and won't reformat storage that's in use.
+On those AMIs, use the volume the AMI provides (such as `/opt/dlami/nvme`) rather than expecting a fresh `/scratch`.

 Flags: `--mount-point PATH` (default `/scratch`), `--fstype FS` (default `ext4`), `--mode MODE` (default `1777`).